JoShMiQueL/memoryprocess/README.md

 <p align="center">
   <img width="600" src="assets/logo.png">
   <br>
-  <code>memoryjs</code> is a an NPM package to read and write process memory!
+  <code>memoryjs</code> is an NPM package to read and write process memory, now with Bun.js support!
+  <br><br>
+  This is a fork of the original <a href="https://github.com/Rob--/memoryjs">memoryjs</a> package, maintained by <a href="https://github.com/JoShMiQueL">JoShMiQueL</a> with added Bun.js support.
 </p>

 <p align="center">